-Only a small amount of the radioactive tracer is used.
+Your doctor uses only a small amount of the radioactive tracer.
 So, there is no need for precautions against radiation exposure.

 The injection of the radioactive tracer may cause some sight discomfort.
 Allergic reactions to the tracer are rare.

-If you are pregnant or think you may be, tell your healthcare provider.
+If you are pregnant or think you could be, tell your healthcare provider.
 Radiation exposure during pregnancy may lead to birth defects.
 If you are breastfeeding, tell your healthcare provider.

 Certain factors may interfere with or affect the results of this test.
 These include:

 A resting radionuclide angiogram (RNA) may be done on an outpatient basis or as part of your stay in a hospital.
-Procedures may vary depending on your condition and your doctor's practices.
+Steps may vary depending on your condition and your doctor's practices.